meltwater/java-code-styles/README.md

 Java Code Styles
 ================

-IntelliJ IDEA code style settings for Square's Java and Android projects.
+This is a fork of Square's java code style.

+## Changes

+- Indentation is 4 spaces (instead of 2) for Java, Groovy, and Kotlin
+- Renamed the formatter to "Meltwater" (instead of "Square")
+- Removed Android specific config

 Installation